-kenneth.blackley@networkrail.co.uk If suppliers wish to escalate a matter beyond the SME Champion please contact: Clive Berrington C&P Director Clive.berrington@networkrail.co.uk 5 Engagement with the devolved business SMEs require clarity over how they can engage at a Route and Regional level. the details of Regional We are doing this so that SMEs have a local point of contact for local sourcing events.
+kenneth.blackley@networkrail.co.uk If suppliers wish to raise a matter with a Regional SME Champion please contact: Scotland's Railway Martin.McLaren@networkrail.co.uk Eastern Ingrid.Norman@networkrail.co.uk North West & Central Denise.Wetton@networkrail.co.uk Wales & Western Jadon.Silva@networkrail.co.uk Southern Dan.Smith@networkrail.co.uk 5 Engagement with the devolved business SMEs require clarity over how they can engage at a Route and Regional level.
+Network Rail shall make the details of Regional and Route key points of contact available once they are known.
+We are doing this so that SMEs have a local point of contact for local sourcing events.
 The details shall be available on the Network Rail website.
 As soon as Route SME champions have been identified, details shall be provided.
-6 Lessons learned Involve us in lessons learned and allow us to speak freely.
-Learn from our mistakes.
-Thameslink was a great example of this - the learning legacy CECA, RSSB) to co- To create transparency as Network Rail is keen to understand the root cause when things go wrong and take appropriate steps so that the same mistakes are not repeated.
-The SME Champion shall attend trade association meetings to hear about matters and to communicate actions which have been taken.
-This process is now live.